-GOLD JEWELRY, SILVER JEWELRY, PLATINUM JEWELRY BROKEN OR NOT, FIREARMS, GIFT CARDS, CLASS RINGS, SINGLE EARRINGS, GOLD NUGGETS, DENTAL GOLD, ROLEX WATCHES, STERLING FLATWARE, STERLING HOLLOWARE, SOME SMALL COLLECTIBLES, GOLD FILLED ITEMS, GOLD-SILVER-PLATINUM COINS & BULLION, RARE COINS & PAPER MONEY,
+GOLD JEWELRY, SILVER JEWELRY, PLATINUM JEWELRY BROKEN OR NOT, FIREARMS, CLASS RINGS, SINGLE EARRINGS, GOLD NUGGETS, DENTAL GOLD, ROLEX WATCHES, STERLING FLATWARE, STERLING HOLLOWARE, SOME SMALL COLLECTIBLES, GOLD FILLED ITEMS, GOLD-SILVER-PLATINUM COINS & BULLION, RARE COINS & PAPER MONEY,

 TOOLS, MUSICAL INSTRUMENTS, NEWER ELECTRONICS, TV’S

 WE ALSO DO INTERNET AND PRIVATE FIREARM TRANSFERS

 Q. What types of things do you pawn and buy?